101: Basic Requirements for Canadian Parking Facilities

 Autocad drawing of a parking lot

-• Parking rates visible at the parking lot entry, exit, and all payment points
+• Parking rates are visible at the parking lot entry, exit, and all payment points

-• Clearly identified pay stations throughout the parking lot
+• Clearly identified pay stations throughout the parking facility

-• Clearly marked parking lot stalls (i.e. accessible, visitors, and client-designated stalls)
+• Clearly marked parking stalls (i.e. accessible, visitors, and client-designated stalls)

 • Wayfinding strategically placed around the facility to help guide customers to their destinations

-Sufficient lighting makes for a safe parking facility.
+Sufficient lighting creates a safe environment and allows visitors to navigate your parking facility easily.
 Lighting should:

-• Be positioned safely and appropriately to illuminate the facility and pathways for visitors
+• Be positioned safely and appropriately to illuminate all areas and pathways in the facility

 • Be maintained by certified electricians